cdapio/cdap/docs/loom-docs/source/rest/index.rst

 ==========================

-The Loom REST API allows you to you fill REST APIs to interact with Loom system from adminstrative and user perspective.
+The Loom REST API allows you to you fill REST APIs to interact with Loom system from administrative and user perspective.
 You can pretty much do everything that a UI can do using the these REST interfaces.

 Since the API is based on REST principles, it's very easy to write and test applications.